-- Obtain Consent: Seek explicit consent from the person to share their information, ensuring they understand what will be shared, with whom, and why. - Informed Decisions: Provide the person with sufficient information to make informed decisions about their consent. - Document Consent: Record the consent given, noting any conditions or preferences expressed by the person. - Lack of Consent: In situations where consent cannot be obtained, information may still be shared if it is necessary to protect the person or others from harm (e.g., safeguarding concerns).
-Where the person lacks the Mental Capacity to consent a Best Interest Decision will be made regarding involvement and process.
+- Obtain Consent: Seek explicit consent from the person to share their information, ensuring they understand what will be shared, with whom, and why. - Informed Decisions: Provide people with sufficient information to make informed decisions about their consent. - Document Consent: Record the consent given, noting any conditions or preferences expressed by the person.

+Lack of Consent: In situations where consent cannot be obtained, information may still be shared if it is necessary to protect the person or others from harm (e.g., safeguarding concerns).